 Proponents of cellular phone use argue that there is little evidence that the use of a cellular phone while operating a vehicle is any more dangerous than other common activities, such as eating, having a live conversation, or operating a music player or car radio.
 Opponents argue that drivers are unduly distracted by their cellular conversations, and at a minimum should use a hands-free phone.

 A growing number of states have passed "hands free" laws that restrict the use of cellular phones while driving to hands-free mode, with drivers who are seen holding a phone while driving being subject to receiving a ticket.

 Drivers who are using smart phones may become distracted by factors including the act of dialing, the conversation they are having, or the presence of the smart phone in their hand while they attempt to turn corners or engage in sudden driving maneuvers.
-Texting and dialing appear to be particularly dangerous, as the driver's focus shifts from the roadway ahead to the phone's tiny keyboard or touchscreen.
+Texting and dialing appear to be particularly dangerous, as the driver's focus shifts from the roadway ahead to the phone's tiny keyboard or touch screen.

 As anybody can tell you after driving on a highway frequented by large numbers of cellular phone users, there is no question but that some drivers become very distracted while using the phones, with their distraction manifested by such driving errors as weaving or failure to maintain a consistent speed.

 It seems so intuitive that a hands-free phone would be safer for drivers than a hand-held phone, that some states have forbidden the use of cellular phones while driving unless the driver employs a hands-free device.

 Following a number of accidents in which employees were making work-related phone calls while driving, some of the people injured in the accidents brought claims against the employers.
-In some of those cases cases they were able to demonstrate that the employee was required to make phone calls while driving, and sought to hold the employer vicariously responsible for the injuries caused in the accident.
+In some of those cases the inured person was able to demonstrate that the employee was required to make phone calls while driving, and sought to hold the employer vicariously responsible for the injuries caused in the accident.

 - Require that employees to refrain from participating in electronic communication with fellow workers by phone, text, or other means, while the other worker is operating a motor vehicle.